lkodinsson/MARS/Basic/Traits.md

 You cannot see with your eyes, but through special circumstances or a lifetime of blindness you have learned to "see" with your other senses.
 Light and darkness make no difference to you, but exceptional smells or sounds may "blind" you.

+## Efficient Sleeper

+You need to only spend half as much time as anyone else to get the same benefits of rest.

 ## Eidetic Memory

-Things you have seen, especially written words, are permanently available to you, as you will always remember them.
+Things you have seen, especially written words, are permanently available to you and you will always remember them.
 This is particularly useful if those visual cues help you perform certain skills or abilities.

-## Efficient Sleeper

-You need to only spend half as much time as anyone else to get the same benefits of rest.

 ## Involuntary Transformation